oysteijo/npy_array/README.md

     } npy_array_list_t;

 ## API
 The API is really simple.
-There is only ten public functions:
+There is only -ten- eleven public functions:

     /* These are the four functions for loading and saving .npy files */ npy_array_t*      npy_array_load        ( const char *filename);